Abu-Waqaas/FIFA-WORLD-CUP-1930-2018/README.md

 # Project Objective
-This is A research assignment that was given to us at Side hustle internship Bootcamp, we were asked to work on FIFA WORLD CUP Analysis Since the begining of the tournament in 1930 to 2018, and the following insights are what are been expected of us to give in our report
+At side hustle Boot Camp, my team was expected to make research on FIFA World Cup from its inception till 2018, and the following questions were to be answered.

 1. Number of World cup winning title : Meaning how many world cup has been played since 1930- 2018
 2. Attendance, Number of teams, Goals and Matches per cup
 3. Goals per team per World Cup